ClevelandClinicQHS/projects/README.md

           - *02\_datawork.Rmd*
           - *03\_analysis.Rmd*
           - *04\_report.Rmd*
+          - *style.css*
+          - *styles.docx*
+          - *citations.bib*
-      - *p*XXXX*.Rproj*
+      - *p*XXXX.*Rproj*

 The included subfolders serve to organize the project, while the *.Rmd* files are templates that facilitate the user’s workflow.
+The *style.css* and *styles.docx* files are a cascading style sheets (CSS) file and a Word style template, which allow for custom styling of knitted HTML files and Word documents, respectively.
+The *citations.bib* file is an empty BibTeX file.
+The default *01\_protocol.Rmd* and *04\_report.Rmd* files already reference the *.bib* and style files, easing the implementation of these features for the user.

 ### File Management